wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 ---
 ## Description

-This is a series of steps to use tools available online that will allow for you to edit documents, in just about any format, and make trackable changes within the document(s).
+This is a series of steps to use tools available to download online allowing for you to edit documents, in just about any format, and make trackable changes within the document(s).
 In this page I make use of Markdown since it's become a standard for many technical writers today.
 I also use the following tools to work with the documents, Markdown files, and a source management system to check in my edited files.
 For this page I'm using the following tools, but you may use